Surf-Wax/bigram-python/README.md

 ## Overview

-This script implements a basic bigram model using the Natural Language Toolkit (NLTK).
+This program implements a basic bigram model using the Natural Language Toolkit (NLTK).
 It allows users to input a text corpus to train the model and then predict the most likely next word based on the trained bigram probabilities.

+## Purpose

+I created this program to cement my understanding of N-gram models.

 ## Features